poline3939/poline3939.github.io/_pages/about.md

 </p>

 # About Me
-* I am a researcher in the Hong Kong Applied Science and Technology Research Institute.
+* I am a researcher in the Hong Kong Applied Science and Technology Research Institute (ASTRI).
 I received my PhD degree from Department of Electrical and Computer Engineering of [Duke University](https://duke.edu/) in May 2016.
 After that I had been a visiting scholar and lecturer of [Hong Kong University of Science and Technology](https://hkust.edu.hk/home).

 * My research interests lie in the general area of signal processing, high-dimensional data analysis, non-convex optimization and applications.